Triumph Renown: Triumph Renown Limousine (1951–1954)

-In 1951 a limousine version was announced with an extra 3 in in the wheelbase.
-A division (glass partition) was placed behind the driver separating the front and back of the car.
+In 1951, a limousine version was announced with an extra 3 in in the wheelbase.
+A glass partition was placed behind the driver, separating the front and back of the car.
 A radio and heater were fitted as standard.

 A limousine with overdrive tested by The Motor magazine in 1952 had a top speed of 77.5 mph slightly quicker than they had recorded two years earlier for the saloon and could accelerate from 0–60 mph in 25.0 seconds.
 The reported fuel consumption was 21.6 mpgimp.
 The test car cost £1440 including taxes.

-A total of 190 were made though only very small numbers remain.
+A total of 190 were made, of which only a few remain.